- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 For the current financial year:

-HMRC treats your company as trading for Corporation Tax purposes when it is engaged in general business activities.
-That includes if your company:
+HMRC treats your company as trading for Corporation Tax when it’s engaged in general business activity.
+That includes when your company:

 - Sells goods or services with a profit aim